ksu-cs-textbooks/cis400/content/D-milestones-f21/05-milestone-3.md

 * `PinkLemonada`

 ### Create new Classes
-You will need to create three new classes, `CancerHalvehCake`, `LibraLibation`, and `CapricornIcedTea`.
+You will need to create three new classes, `CancerHalvehCake`, `LibraLibation`, and `CapricornMountainTea`.

 #### CancerHalvehCake
 The class `CancerHalvehCake` should be declared in the `GyroScope.Data.Treats` namespace.
 It should inherit from the `Treat` base class.
 It's price is $3.00 and it has 272 calories.